What is Compound Interest in Interest Calculation?

 Is Compound Interest Always Good?

 Compound interest can work for or against an investor.
-It works for an investor when the interest earned is reinvested and grows at a rate greater than the inflation rate.
+It works for an investor when the interest earned is reinvested and grows faster than the inflation rate.
 In this case, the purchasing power of the investment increases over time.
-Compound interest works against an investor when the interest earned is not reinvested, and the rate of inflation is greater than the rate of return on the investment.
+Compound interest works against an investor when the interest earned is not reinvested, and the inflation rate is greater than the rate of return on the investment.
 In this case, the purchasing power of the investment decreases over time.

 Assuming that all else is equal, the higher the compound interest rate, the faster the value of an investment will grow.
 The frequency of compounding also affects the growth rate of an investment.
 The more often interest is compounded, the faster the value of the investment will grow.